 The industrials sector usually includes companies involved in such industries like (but not limited to) engineering, heavy machines, parts manufacturing, construction, electrical equipment, aerospace and defense, and general manufacturing.
 The companies can even be involved with cross sectors such as technology, utilities and even consumer discretionary.

-So if you feel this is an opportunity for your investment strategy, not only will you have specific access to the sector with industrial funds, but you’ll also get the benefit of the many advantages that come with ETF investing – tax advantages, cost advantages, etc.
+So if you feel this is an opportunity for your investment strategy, not only will you have specific access to the sector with industrial funds, but you’ll also get the benefit of the many advantages that come with ETF investing—tax advantages, cost advantages, and other advantages.

 And more good news, there is a decent amount of industrials ETFs to select including foreign, leveraged and inverse funds.
 At the moment, there are several industrials ETFs and as more become available, I will update this list.
 Also, if any are delisted, I will remove them from the list as well.
 So check back often.
 In the meantime, here is your current list of industrial ETFs.

 CHII – Global X MSCI China Industrials ETF

 This China ETF correlates with the Solactive China Industrials Index and some of its holdings include China Zhongwang LTD, China Communications, and Anhui Conch Cement Company LTD. The find has been trading since November of 2009 and targets companies that are located in China or conduct the majority of their business in the country.